arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ## Polymorphism Revisited

 We have discussed **polymorphism** briefly with respect to the `+` operator in a previous lab.
 The `+` operator is used to denote a variety of operations depending on its surroundings; it performs concatenation on `String`s and addition on numerical primitives.
 In other words, the `+` operator has **multiple forms** or **multiple definitions**.
+The word "polymorphism" broken into its roots means "many forms".

-We have also discussed polymorphism in the context of overloaded functions by creating multiple functions sharing an identifier to deal with different argument configurations.
+We have also discussed polymorphism in the context of overloading functions by creating multiple functions sharing an identifier to deal with different argument configurations.

-Finally, we have touched on polymorphism in the context of **inheritance**; every class **inherits from** (or **extends**) the `Object` class, meaning:
+Finally, we have touched on polymorphism in the context of **class inheritance**; every class **inherits from** (or **extends**) the `Object` class, meaning:

 * Every class is the `Object` class, but with **extra stuff**™ (whatever is defined in the class body).
 * Every instance of every class literally **is an `Object`** (that is, it is an instance of the `Object` class), likely with some extra capabilities defined by said **extra stuff**™.

 We will talk significantly more about this last form of polymorphism in the next lab.

-## Abstraction and polymorphism with the `interface`
+## Abstraction, Polymorphism and Inheritance with `interface`

 Here we will discuss another example of polymorphism.

-Occasionally you will need to implement a category of classes which perform the same (or similar) tasks in different ways and which possible store their data in different forms.
-An `interface` can be used to organize these classes, allowing them to be tested by the same client (among other things).
+Occasionally you will need to implement a category of classes which perform the same (or similar) tasks in different ways and which possibly store their data in different forms.
+An `interface` can be used to organize these classes, allowing them to be tested by the same client, declared with the same type, and otherwise used interchangeably.

 This is done through **abstraction**. `interface`s consist of **abstract methods**.
 These are essentially method declarations without bodies, declaring a method which must be defined by any implementation of the `interface`.
+An abstract method specifies some functionality that implementations must have, but does not fill out how that functionality is achieved.

 Classes can then implement these `interface`s by "filling in" their abstract methods' bodies.
+Implementations of an `interface` take the abstracted or generalized outline provided in the `interface` and create a tangible, fully defined version of it.

 For example, the `Polygon` `interface` below declares some abstract methods which must be filled out by any implementing class (and defines a default number of sides for implementing classes).